 - 9. When offsetting boom head (Figure 5-4) to +30° move rope retention pin from position 1 to position 2 and run rope between pin and sheave wheel.
 Check that the wire rope is not contacting retention pin at the top of the boom head. - 10.
 Raise the hook and ball.
-Check that the wire rope is engaged in all the sheaves in the boom head, boom extension sheave, deflector sheave assembly and the hoist drum.
+Check that the wire rope is engaged in all the sheaves in the boom, hoist block and hoist drum.